basmala-ayman/Image-Slider/README.md

 - Manually navigate through images using the left (previous) and right (next) arrows.
 - Click on pagination dots to jump to a specific image.
 - Swipe left or right to move through images on touch devices.
+- Pause the automatic transition by hovering over an image, and resume it by moving the mouse away.

 The slider is responsive, meaning it adapts to different screen sizes and devices.